 5. Stocking Up On Quality Foods

 According to a study published by Harvard University’s School of Public Heath (HSPH), “The strongest evidence to date shows that calories matter, but focusing on food quality is an equally important part of preventing weight gain and promoting weight loss.”
+The study also states that unrefined and minimally processed foods like fruits, vegetables, healthy proteins, and whole grains help you get more from the calories that you consume.

 6. Not Eating After Dinner